 Properties for dfdl:discriminator

-A DFDL discriminator contains a test expression that is an expression that evaluates to true or false.
-The discriminator is said to be successful if the test evaluates to true and unsuccessful (or fails) if the test evaluates to false.

-The testKind property specifies whether an expression or pattern is used by the dfdl:discriminator.
+Within a dfdl:discriminator, the testKind property specifies whether an expression or pattern is used by the dfdl:discriminator.
 The expression or pattern can be expressed as an attribute or as a value. <dfdl:discriminator test="{test expression}" />

 <dfdl:discriminator>